ndhrhbhrim/ndhrhbhrim/README.md

 ### Hi there 👋

-You can call me Ain :simple_smile:
+You can call me Ain :grin:
 I love cats :heart_eyes_cat:
 My favourite color is green :green_heart:
 I like to draw and coloring :art: so I hope I can get to pursue myself in Graphic Designer jobscope :pray: